Upstream refers to an API, application, or micro-service that Kong Gateway forwards requests to.

 example_upstream instead of specifying a host.

-example_upstream upstream can then point both
+example_upstream upstream can then point to two different targets:

 In a real environment, the upstream points to the same service running on multiple systems.